-Common actions are frequently used actions that appear across different components and workflows.
+Common actions frequently appear across different components and workflows.
 For platform consistency, these actions should only be applied in the ways described below.

 Cancel stops the current action and closes the component or item.
-Warn the user of any negative consequences of stopping the action from progressing, such as data corruption or data loss.
+Warn the user of any negative consequences if the process doesn’t progress, such as data corruption or data loss.

 Use a secondary button or a link for cancel actions.

 Clear removes data from a field or removes selections.
 Clear can also delete the contents of a document, such as a log.
-Typically, the default selection or value is reset for controls that have a default selection or value, such as radio buttons.
+For controls that have a default selection or value, such as radio buttons, the default selection or value is reset.

 Close terminates the current page, window, or menu.
 Close is also used to dismiss information, such as notifications.